EXCLUSIVE-Trump pressed to halt federal pension investments in China's ZTE, Hikvision

 Top lawmakers have raised the issue directly with the administration, according to people familiar with the matter.
 Rubio discussed the issue with Trump in the last few months, a congressional aide said.

-Republican congressmen Mike Gallagher and Jim Banks have addressed letters to Department of Labor Secretary Eugene Scalia, two aides said.
+Republican congressmen Mike Gallagher and Jim Banks have addressed letters to Eugene Scalia, secretary of the Department of Labor, which oversees the board, two aides said.

 In one dated April 6, Banks called on Scalia to explain how the agency plans to inform investors of the risks of owning shares in companies that don't comply with U.S. financial disclosure requirements and the implications of investing in firms that are under U.S. sanctions.